Oxiconazole Topical Dosage

 Other Comments

-Tinea versicolor is a normal flora resident of the skin and, although not contagious, may recur.
+• Tinea versicolor is part of the normal skin flora and, although not contagious, may recur.

-Oxiconazole lotion and cream are for external use only.
-Avoid contact with the eyes, mouth, nose, vagina, or other mucous membranes.
+• Avoid contact with the eyes, mouth, nose, vagina, and other mucous membranes.

-To obtain optimal results, use the medication for the entire period prescribed.
+• To obtain optimal results, use this drug for the entire period prescribed.

-Inform a healthcare provider if the area of application shows signs of increased irritation, itching, burning, blistering, swelling, or oozing.
+• Contact physician if signs of increased irritation, itching, burning, blistering, swelling, or oozing at the site of application.